veeral-patel/website/content/blog.md

 ShowPosts = false
 +++

-I've written some blog posts on [Medium](https://medium.com/@veeralpatel).

 ## Backend
 - [21 principles for systematically solving problems in computer science](https://medium.com/@veeralpatel/18-principles-for-systematically-solving-problems-in-computer-science-a8a2d8cdb37c): I provide a general process for solving computer science problems, whether it's system design or a coding problem.

 - [How we build production ready REST APIs in Go at OpsRamp](https://medium.com/@veeralpatel/how-we-build-production-ready-rest-apis-in-go-at-opsramp-part-1-structuring-the-codebase-2b80118fd05f): How I handled software design, error handling, documentation, and more for a production deployed REST API I built.

 ## Frontend
 - [Designing state management for complex React frontends](https://medium.com/@veeralpatel/things-ive-learned-about-state-management-for-react-apps-174b8bde87fb): Complex React frontends are complex because their state is complex.
+"Use library X" won't cut it.
 This post organizes state into global, data, local, form, URL, and page state and describe how to use each.

 ## Security
 - [Your digital security is as strong as your weakest security email](https://medium.com/@veeralpatel/if-your-email-is-hacked-everything-is-47544aeee699): If your email is compromised, all your accounts are compromised.
 And even if you have 2FA or a Yubikey: How secure is your email account, really?